 The conveyancer then applies for the seller’s bond cancellation figures.
 Thereafter, the bank sends the original Title Deed to the bond cancellation attorneys.

-After their preparation by the conveyancer, you and seller sign the transfer documents.
+After their preparation by the conveyancer, you and the seller sign the transfer documents.

 The conveyancer then requests a rates clearance certificate from the local authorities and municipality to ensure that all the seller’s rates and taxes are paid up to date.